 - National Alliance on Mental Illness (NAMI)– Mental Health Risk Factors Among GLBT Youth Fact Sheet (PDF)

 This fact sheet describes mental health risk factors among LGBT youth, including coming out, family relationships and victimization by peers.
 It further provides information about mental health treatment for LGBT youth, and suggested resources.
 Additional information and helpful resources for the LGBTQ community can be found on the NAMI website.

 - LGBT Youth and Suicide: American Association of Suicidology (PDF)

-This fact sheet provides information about suicidal behavior, risk factors, protective factors and implications for suicide prevention among LGBT youth.
+This fact sheet provides information about suicidal behavior, risk factors, protective factors, implications, and resources for suicide prevention among LGBT youth.